UsmanShaikh24/Industry-Project-for-Sunny-Polymers-Attendance-and-Payroll-Management-System/README.md

 - User management
 - Basic reporting

-### **My Team**

-- 👨‍💻 Member 1 — Usman Shaikh
-- 🧑‍💼 Member 2 — Aditya Parade
-- 🧑‍💼 Member 3 — Sarth Mane
-- 👩‍💼 Member 4 — Jiya Sharma
+---

-**Built with ❤️ for Sunny Polymers by Usman Shaikh and Team**
+**Built with ❤️ for Sunny Polymers by Usman Shaikh and his Team**